alexandreborges/malwoverview/README.md

             * Fixes issues related to Polyswarm.
             * Fixes issues related to Malware Bazaar.
             * Fixes issues related to InQuest.
-            * Introduces changes in the help description.
+            * Introduces changes to the help description.
+            * Introduces changes to installation process.

 Version 5.3: